joshmoody24/sitcom-simulator/README.md

 6. You're all set to start making terrible movies!

 ### YouTube API Setup
 Sitcom Simulator supports automated YouTube video uploads.
 The process for setting it up is a bit tricky, but here's a broad overview.
-Hit me up if you have any questions.
+I'll create a more in-depth tutorial if there's interest in that.
+Hit me up.
 1. Install the Google APIs Client Library for Python: `pip install --upgrade google-api-python-client google-auth-oauthlib google-auth-httplib2 oauth2client`
 2. In Google Cloud, create a new project that has access to the YouTube Data v3 API.
-Then downlaod your client_secrets csv, name it `client_secrets.json` and put it in the `social` directory
+Then download your client_secrets csv, name it `client_secrets.json` and put it in the `social` directory
+3. Use the -u flag to upload the final result to YouTube (it will prompt you to log in)

 ### Usage
 `python create_sitcom.py [-h] [-a] [-q IMG_QUALITY] [-l MAX_LENGTH] [-v] [-p PROMPT] [-s STYLE] [-y]`